-One of the biggest complaints we’ve heard from diabetic patients visiting us for their regular diabetic foot care exams is how hard it is to maintain a balanced diet and still enjoy eating out in restaurants.
+One of the biggest complaints we’ve heard from patients who have diabetes and are visiting us for their regular foot care exam is how hard it is to maintain a balanced diet and still enjoy eating out in restaurants.

 Today, we’ll address both of those concerns.

-First, let’s review the daily, at-home foot scan every diabetic should be doing.
+First, let’s review the daily, at-home foot scan every person with diabetes should be doing.
 If you stick to this habit every day, your regular podiatrist check-ups should be a breeze!
 In other words, happy feet, happy you!

 How to Perform a Diabetic Foot Exam at Home in 4 Easy Steps

 - Gently clean your feet with soap and warm water.

 - Take a seat on a bed, chair, or toilet in a well-lit area, with both of your legs hanging comfortably in front of you.
 Lift one foot onto your opposite leg so you can see the whole foot, but keep the supporting leg as relaxed as possible.